-Doxycycline is a type of antibiotic known as a tetracycline.
-It works by inhibiting the growth and reproduction of bacteria, preventing the spread of infection and allowing the body’s immune system to kill of the remaining bacteria.
+Doxycycline is an antibiotic known as a tetracycline.
+It works by stopping growth and replication of bacteria, preventing the spread of infection and allowing the body’s immune system to kill off the remaining bacteria.

 The active ingredient in Doxycycline is doxycycline hyclate.

 The inactive ingredients in Doxycycline tablets may include: sucrose, maize starch, crospovidone, basic butylated methacrylate copolymer (Eudragit E100) and purified talc.

 Please note: Different brands may contain different inactive ingredients

 You should take Doxycycline as instructed by your doctor.
 The usual dose for treatment of chlamydia is 100mg twice daily for 7 days.

 Each tablet should be swallowed whole with a glass of water while sitting or standing, at around the same time every day.
 Try not to lie down for 30 minutes after taking this medication, as it may cause irritation to the oesophagus.
 If you find that the medication causes nausea or indigestion, take the tablets with food.

 You should take Doxycycline according to the prescribing doctor’s instructions.
 The usual dose for treatment of chlamydia is 100mg twice per day for 7 days.
 A longer duration of therapy may be indicated in specific circumstances.

 Doxycycline is rapidly absorbed and begins to stop bacterial reproduction right away.
 You may notice an improvement in symptoms within a few days.
 You should complete the entire course of Doxycycline as directed by your doctor, even if your symptoms have resolved before you have finished the course.
 Not completing a course of antibiotics, can contribute to antibiotic resistance, making bacterial infections harder to treat.